 Good taste therefore presupposes an active imagination.
 Suppose one wakes in the morning and smells the distinctive aroma of coffee, and the experience is pleasurable.
 This appreciation depends on a learned, imaginative association: the smell brings to mind its cause, the brewing coffee, and its purpose, the consumption of the coffee.
 The agreeable sentiment is a response to this complex association of impressions and ideas, not to the smell alone.
 Critical evaluation is therefore highly contextual: “The passion, in pronouncing its verdict, considers not the object simply, as it is in itself, but surveys it with all the circumstances, which attend it” (S, 224).

-But Hume does not regard imagination as a free and unrestrained activity.
-Human thought is constrained by a relatively small set of permanent principles of imaginative association (T, 10, 225; EHU, 24).
+It is important to recognize that Humean imagination is not a free and unrestrained activity.
+It is constrained by a relatively small set of permanent principles of imaginative association (T, 10, 225; EHU, 24).
 Although poets may “profess to follow implicitly the suggestions of their fancy” (T, 225), their poetry has little chance of pleasing others if their “fancy” or imagination employs irregular associations.
 The universal principles of imaginative association allow artists to predict how their representational and narrative designs will move audiences.
+With artworks, the intentions of the artist must be considered, a point emphasized by Jones (1976, pp. 55–56), and Jones (2009).

 So Hume does not advocate a simple causal relationship between form and sentiment.
 In most cases, our beliefs about the object alter our sentiments.
 Forms are generally most pleasing when “the order and construction of parts” (T, 299) suggests a corresponding utility for humans or expresses agreeable emotions.
 These suggestions need not be accurate in order to trigger approbation and disapprobation.
 A particular object might appear balanced, graceful, and beautiful despite our knowledge of its limited utility (T, 584).
 Objects may displease taste despite their genuine utility.